siesta-project/flos/README.md

         LIBS += $(FLOOK_LIBS)
 	    FPPFLAGS += -DSIESTA__FLOOK

-3. Then you have, for good, enabled the Lua hook.
+3. Then you have, for good (contrary to the `constr` routine in SIESTA), enabled the Lua hook and you may exchange Lua scripts with other users and use scripts as you please.
    To enable Lua in SIESTA simply set these fdf-flags:

         MD.TypeOfRun lua